by Attorney Jennifer D. Kahl on Monday, December 3, 2018

 A word of caution for executors

 In Virginia, you do not become the Executor or Administrator until you have gone to the Court and become qualified.
 If you have done this, you need to be very careful when it comes to managing debts.
-If you manage the estate incorrectly, you CAN become personally liable for your Mom’s debts.
+If you manage the estate incorrectly, you can become personally liable for the decedent’s debts.
 There are a myriad of seemingly innocent things that can bring this liability upon you (paying creditors in the wrong order, distributing to beneficiaries too soon, etc.).
-Because of this, all Executors or Administrators should consult with an experienced probate attorney at the very onset of the process.
+In situations where the amount of debt exceeds the estate assets, it is often better to avoid qualification all together.
+Because of this, all prospective Executors should consult with an experienced probate attorney at the very onset of the process.
 Your attorney can alert you to potential pitfalls, advise you of things you can do to limit your liability, and ensure that the process runs smoothly.